JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

       To build a platform-specific framework, call the `embedAndSignAppleFrameworkForXcode` task.

+* **Build only for the target you need**.
+Similarly to the recommendation above, don't build a binary for all Native platforms at once.
+For example, compiling an [XCFramework](multiplatform-build-native-binaries.md#build-xcframeworks) (e.g., with an `*XCFramework` task) builds the same code for all targets, which takes proportionally more time than building for a single target.
+  * If you do need XCFrameworks for your setup, you can reduce the number of targets.
+    For example, you don't need `iosX64` if you don't run this project on iOS simulators on Intel-based Macs.

 * **Don't disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html)** without having a good reason to.
 [Kotlin/Native runs from the Gradle daemon](https://blog.jetbrains.com/kotlin/2020/03/kotlin-1-3-70-released/#kotlin-native) by default.
 When it's enabled, the same JVM process is used and there is no need to warm it up for each compilation.